PranavNaik16/Mavericks_Hackathon2025/README.md

 ---

+**Project Title:** Wildfire Prediction Model

+**Topic:** **AI-Powered College Management System**

+**Problem Statement:**
+Managing college activities, such as student records, faculty details, event scheduling, and fee payments, is often done manually or through scattered systems, leading to inefficiency and confusion.

+**Challenge:** Develop a College Management Website that centralizes student and faculty data, attendance tracking and other administrative tasks in one place.
+The system should have separate portals for students, faculty, and administrators, ensuring smooth communication and workflow.

+**Expected Features:**
+•	Student & faculty login with role-based access
+•	Attendance tracking system
+•	Assignment & grade tracking
+•	Notice board for important announcements

+---

 ## 🎯 **Why This Project?**

 Managing college operations efficiently can be challenging.
 Our system simplifies the process with **AI-driven automation**, **grade prediction models**, and **face recognition-based attendance tracking**.